rikhuijzer/xrcf/README.md

 # xrcf

+This project helps compiler developers to create custom compilers.

-The problem that this project aims to solve is that it should be easy to target multiple backends (like GPUs, TPUs, and CPUs) with a single language.
+One problem that this project aims to solve is that it should be easy to target multiple backends (like GPUs, TPUs, and CPUs) with a single language.
-It should be possible for developers to write code in a high-level syntax, and for this code to automatically run on various modern backends.
+It should be possible to write code in a high-level syntax, and for this code to automatically run on various modern backends.

 For example, in C++, the code